Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm gets its name from its founder, John McCarthy, and from Scott Grittinger, who joined the firm in 2003.
 McCarthy has since retired, selling his stake to Grittinger, who has majority ownership - and Matthew Miler and Jacqueline Schneider.

-The firm's team includes professional designations of certified financial planner (CFP) and certified public accountant (CPA) - and may provide tax prep services for certain clients.
+The firm's team includes professional designations of a certified financial planners (CFP) and certified public accountants (CPA) - and may provide tax prep services for certain clients.

 McCarthy Grittinger Financial Group Investing Strategy